lingjiankong/easy_vim/README.md

 A `word` is delimited by non-keyword characters, which are configurable.
 Whitespace characters aren't keywords, and usually other characters (like ()[],-) aren't, neither.
 Therefore, a word usually is smaller than a WORD; a "word-navigation" is more fine-grained than a "WORD-NAVIGATOR".

 if you git checkout or git pull, use `:e` to update the buffer of the view to get the newest info

-## Normal Mode and stay in normal mode

 `/` to search, press `enter`, then `n` to search next, `shift-n` to search previous